-Manuscripts should be submitted to Zoodiversity via the online submission system available for this journal.
+Manuscripts should be submitted to "Zoodiversity" via the online submission system available here.

 Manuscripts submitted to Zoodiversity should be original contributions to any aspect of zoology.

 Publication language is English.
-Language should be clear and concise.
-It is anticipated that authors will make every efforts to carry out linguistic corrections before submitting the manuscript; otherwise considerable delays can be expected.
+Text should be clear and concise.
+It is anticipated that authors will make every efforts to carry out linguistic corrections before submitting the manuscript; otherwise, considerable delays can be expected.

-All manuscripts will be reviewed by a board of assistant editors and by at least two appropriate referees.
+All manuscripts will be considered by a board of assistant editors and reviewed by at least two appropriate referees.
 The editors reserve the right to make textual corrections that do not alter the author's meaning.